 If I were back home in Louisville, Kentucky right now, and I happened to walk into ‘The Season of the Witch’, here is how it would look…

 Imagine me forking over $9.00 for a ticket (that’s the cost of a very nice hotel room here in Laos.)
 And then $6.00 for a bucket of popcorn (light butter) that is twice the size of my skull.
 Then $6.00 more for a Coke (easy ice) that’s twice as big as my popcorn (4x the size of my skull for those of you playing along at home/math-challenged.)
-That’s $21.00 already, which is a whole day in Laos, including food, hotel, beer, a massage, midgets, and balloons.
+That’s $21.00 already, which is a whole day in Laos, including food, hotel, a beer, and a massage.
 Then the movie starts.
 Nicolas Cage appears and tries to act like he is acting.
 Basically, it starts raining crap.

 Then I drive myself to Cherokee Park, find a quiet park bench, and sit there eating 7 pounds of popcorn and 3 weeks worth of soda for the next 30 minutes.
 Weeping quietly like a kid who just watched his puppy get run over by a truck.
 Like that Indian who cried when he saw people littering in the 1970’s commercial, I just sit there and sob.
 Too much pain… Too much pain.

 This planet can no longer tolerate this Soldier of Fortune Nicolas Cage, who tyrannically makes himself feel bigger by pillaging and abusing movie-goers with crap-bombs.
 We must make a stand.
 Please join with me.
 No more Cage!
 No more Cage!
 No more Cage!
 (I see everybody chanting and holding picket signs and torches in the street, screaming ‘No more Cage!
 No more Cage!)

 Damn!
 This was supposed to be a short update.
 Wowza!
 That’s what happens when you get me started talking about Nicolas Cage.
 Don’t get me started!